charleshartman/RB120/assessment_prep/oop.md

 Mixing modules in to a class can be described as *interface inheritance*.
 Rather than inheriting from a more general 'type', the class inherits useful methods that extend the class.
 Class inheritance is often described as an 'is-a' relationship, where interface inheritance (mixin modules) is a 'has-a' relationship.

-You can only subclass from one superclass.
-You can mix in as many modules as you like.
+You can only subclass from one superclass, but you may mix in as many modules as you like.

 Note that objects can be instantiated from classes but not from modules.